savaslabs/sumac/README.md

 You can also run the app on its own with a bit more granularity.
 For example, pass in an argument like `20150101:20151208` to sync all entries from Jan 1, 2015 to Dec 8, 2015.

+#### Options

 You may also use the `--dry-run` flag to not actually post any data to Redmine.

-Finally, use the `--update` option if you'd like to make updates to existing Redmine time entries.
+Use the `--update` option if you'd like to make updates to existing Redmine time entries.
 This is helpful if a user has gone back into Harvest and adjusted wording for Redmine issue descriptions, or time amounts, etc.

+Lastly, consider defaulting to the `--strict` option which will only post time entries to Redmine if a mapping is defined between the Harvest project ID and a Redmine project name.

 ## Configuration